wmjordan/PowerJSON/README.md

 * **JsonEnumValueAttribute**: controls the serialized literal name of an `Enum` value.
 * **JsonSerializableAttribute**: enables serializing and deserializing non-public types or members.
 * **JsonNonSerializedValueAttribute**: prevents specified member value from serializing.
+* **JsonContainerAttribute**: puts enumerable items into a field named by this attribute to fully serialize types implementing `IEnumerable`.

 Some .NET built-in attributes are also supported.
 * **DefaultValueAttribute**: values equal to `DefaultValueAttribute.Value` are not serialized.